confusedCoyote/pi_power_switch/README.md

 # pi-power-button

-Fork from the below - this also adds flashing lights on powerup and shutdown (as well as a power light)
+Fork from the "Pi power button guide" - this also adds flashing lights on powerup and shutdown (as well as a power light)

-Scripts used in the [Pi power button guide](https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi) on howchoo.
+Modified scripts based on the [Pi power button guide](https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi) on howchoo.

 ## Layout